A Guide to Using Respectful and Inclusive Language and Terminology

 Avoiding deficit and dichotomous language

-Reconciliation involves acknowledging and addressing the injustices and inequities Aboriginal and Torres Strait Islander peoples have faced since colonisation.
-These may be historical, inter-generational and/or continuing.
+Reconciliation involves acknowledging and addressing the historical, inter-generational and continuing injustices and inequities Aboriginal and Torres Strait Islander peoples have faced since colonisation.

-- acknowledge the strength and resilience Aboriginal and Torres Strait Islander peoples, cultures and communities show in the face of discrimination
+• acknowledge the strength and resilience of Aboriginal and Torres Strait Islander peoples, cultures, and communities (keeping in mind individual preferences)

-Draw on empowering, strengths-based language, and do not use patronising or paternalistic speech.
+• draw on strengths-based language, and do not use patronising or paternalistic speech.

 For example, look at the difference between:

-Aboriginal and Torres Strait Islander peoples and cultures have survived across the Australian continent for tens of thousands of years.
-They are not ‘in need’ of being ‘rescued’ or ‘saved.’
+Aboriginal and Torres Strait Islander peoples and cultures have survived for tens of thousands of years.
+They are not ‘in need’ of being ‘rescued,’ ‘empowered’ or ‘saved.’

 CLOSING THE GAP